dmaerzendorfer/masterThesis/ResearchDiary/README.md

 - (wont do much more, weekend is MMArmalade game jam and have yet to find into a master-thesis workflow. plannning to start next week with full force)

+## 12.03.2024
+- updated this diary
+- today is research day:
+    - sorted through my sources and put them into the excel
+    - organised overleaf doc a bit -> listed things for releated works